-- Are the examples all recordings of you and your band?
-Perhaps you are looking for a dedicated recording arts program. - Are they examples of you singing songs you've written?
-Perhaps the song-writing area of the Department of Music is what you are looking for. - Are you really interested in the sociology and buzz around music?
-Perhaps the Communication Studies department is what you want to look into.
+• Are the examples all recordings of you and your band?
+Perhaps you are looking for a dedicated recording arts / music production program.

+• Are they examples of you singing songs you've written?
+Perhaps the song-writing area of the Department of Music is what you are looking for.
-Are you interested in all kinds of sounds?

-Inventing sound-designed atmospheres, telling stories,

-transforming sounds,

-creating imaginary audio soundscapes,

-working in multichannel environments,

-performing with others,

-location recording,
+• Are you really interested in the sociology and buzz around music and performers?
+Perhaps the Department of Communication Studies is what you want to look into.

+The Hive Recording Studio
-pushing your ears and hearing,

-exploring analog modular synthesis,

-creating sounds for dancers and animators,

-virtual synthesis and live coding,

-and more . . . you have found the place you want to be.
+Are you interested in all kinds of sounds? >> Inventing sound-designed atmospheres, telling stories, transforming sounds, creating imaginary audio soundscapes, working in multichannel environments, performing with others, location recording, pushing your ears and hearing, exploring analog modular synthesis, creating sounds for dancers and animators, virtual synthesis and live coding, and more . . . you have found the place you want to be.

-A comment from first year student:

-Overall, I learned a lot about raw sound manipulation and the possibilities of just using cut, copy, paste, reverse, and enveloping.
+I learned a lot about raw sound manipulation and the possibilities of just using cut, copy, paste, reverse, and enveloping.
 The array of possible sounds from just a fraction of a second of sound truly astounded me and really opened my eyes as to what this program entails and what kind of work will be expected in the future.
 I enjoyed working on this . . . especially because it is the first time I've ever worked on something in 5 channels.
 It is truly a different experience when listening to the accurate and surreal spatialization of sound.